HISTORY OF THE VALLEY FORGE CHAPTER, founded in 1967

 VALLEY FORGE CHAPTER MEMBERS IN THE NEWS: STEVE HENNING

-Our colleague Steve Henning was ARS SIlver Medal Award at the 2012 ARS National Convention in Asheville, NC.
+Our colleague Steve Henning was awarded the ARS Gold Medal Award at the 2019 ARS National Convention in Malvern, PA.

 Click here to view VFARS' bylaws.